Engaging and Developing Talent

 [ ] 6.
 Are people able to quickly solve their own problems instead of needing you so much?

-Score ______ If your scores are less than 15 performance development may be a leadership quality problem for you.
+If your scores are less than 15 engagement and talent development may be a problem for you.

 There is a new and great movement to change performance development programs and getting rid of traditional performance appraisal programs.
 We provided a new paradigm based on Neuroscience discoveries.